ebentley17/Deniz_lab_code/README.md

 `fluorimeter`, and `nanodrop`, along with utilities code for use with all three instrument outputs.

-`wrangling/tutorials` includes two Jupyter notebooks: "Fluorimeter Guide" to help users learn to use the fluorimeter package, and "Nanodrop Guide for Non-Coders" to allow users to process nanodrop data with no knowledge of python.
+`wrangling/tutorials` includes two Jupyter notebooks and three scripts to help users to process data without writing code.
+The Jupyter notebooks include more detailed instruction and explanation, while the scripts can be run with a click or from a shortcut.

 Unit tests for the `nanodrop` subpackage are provided in `nanodrop_tests`.
 The `fluorimeter` and `b2core_plate_fluorimeter` subpackages have not been tested as